ggorman/Introduction-to-programming-for-geoscientists/_posts/2016-10-13-Introduction.markdown

 ---
 layout: post
 title:  "Introduction"
-date:   2015-10-15 14:00:00
+date:   2016-10-13 13:00:00
 categories: Lecture notes
 ---

 ## What is the course about?

-This is a 1<sup>st</sup> year undergraduate course for geoscientists taught by [Gerard Gorman](http://www.imperial.ac.uk/people/g.gorman) and [Christian Jacobs](http://www.imperial.ac.uk/people/c.jacobs10).
+This is a 1<sup>st</sup> year undergraduate course for geoscientists taught by [Gerard Gorman](http://www.imperial.ac.uk/people/g.gorman).
 It is designed to be a first introduction to computer programming.
 No previous knowledge of computer programming, or indeed computing, is assumed.
 We will be covering core concepts in programming which you will be able to reapply